hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-aws/05-protecting-sensitive-variables/assignment.md

 difficulty: basic
 timelimit: 1800
 ---
 After the AWS credentials issue, the security team is tightening down access to your AWS account.
-API creds must now be secured as stored variables in Terraform Cloud.
+API creds must now be secured as stored variables in HCP Terraform.
 Your task is to find your AWS Access Key ID and Secret Access Key, and move them into your workspace as secure environment variables.

 You'll store the Access Key ID as a plain text environment variable, and the Secret Access Key as a sensitive environment variable.
 You may also enter optional descriptions for each variable but this is not required to complete the challenge.